Every planar graph with $\Delta\geqslant 8$ is totally $(\Delta+2)$-choosable: The configurations are reducible

 Let $\alpha\in \hat{g}\neq\hat{o}$.
 We distinguish two cases. \begin{itemize} \item Assume that $\{c,j,k,q,r\}$ stays colorable when we remove $\alpha$ from $\hat{c}$.
 If $\hat{n}\neq\hat{s}\cup\{\gamma(k)\}$, then we color $c,j,k,q,r,\ell,m$, so that $\hat{n}\neq\hat{s}$ and $\hat{o}\neq\hat{g}$.
 We then color $n$ with a color not in $\hat{s}$, then color $i$ arbitrarily.
 We then apply Lemma~\ref{lem:fryingpan} to $\{s,o,p,a,g\}$ since $\hat{o}\neq\hat{g}$.

 Let $H$ be the color shifting graph of $\{c,j,k,q,r\}$.
-By Lemma~\ref{lem:SCC}, there exists a strongly connected component $C$ of $H$ stable by predecessor.
+By Lemma~\ref{lem:SCC}, there exists a strongly connected component $C$ of $H$ such that $C$ contains all the in-neighbors of its vertices.
 By Lemma~\ref{lem:degmin}, this ensures that $|C|>d^-(r)=1$. \begin{itemize} \item If $C$ contains $j$, then we can recolor $j$ by Lemma~\ref{lem:recolor}, which now breaks $\hat{a}=\hat{i}=\hat{p}$ after having colored every other element.
 Thus we may assume that $C$ does not contain $j$.

 \item If $C$ contains $k$, then we can recolor $k$ by Lemma~\ref{lem:recolor}, and the condition $\hat{n}=\hat{s}\cup\{\gamma(k)\}$ does not hold anymore with the new coloring.
 Thus we may assume that $C$ does not contain $k$.